adnan8055/Python_Final_Project_Group-2/README.md

 Names column are filled up with names of passengers.

-Sex section describe the gender of the passengers.
+Sex section describes the gender of the passengers.

 Age column shows the age of all the passengers.